-As a result of these data, no dosage adjustment is required in people with mild, moderate or severe renal impairment (eGFR of <90 to $\geq$ 15 mL/min/1.73 m).
-Given that there is very limited experience in people with an eGFR of <15 mL/min/1.73 m or ESKD, dulaglutide use is not recommended in these individuals.
+As a result of these data, no dosage adjustment is required in people with mild, moderate or severe renal impairment (eGFR of <90 to \geq 15 mL/min/1.73 m2).286 Given that there is very limited experience in people with an eGFR of <15 mL/min/1.73 m2 or ESKD, dulaglutide use is not recommended in these individuals.286 these higher doses are consistent with those reported for dulaglutide with no additional renal data reported at the time of this publication.
+The recommended dose adjustments in renal impairment are identical to the 0.75 mg and 1.5 mg once weekly dosing.

 Following preliminary results from the AWARD 11 trial, dulaglutide is now licensed in the UK for glucose lowering at doses of 3.0 mg and 4.5 mg once weekly.
-The safety profiles of these higher doses are consistent with those reported for dulaglutide with no additional renal data reported at the time of this publication.
-The recommended dose adjustments in renal impairment are identical to the 0.75 mg and 1.5 mg once weekly dosing.
+286 The safety profiles of